uncover-co/elm-theme/README.md

 Check out the [elm-theme-tailwindcss](https://www.npmjs.com/package/elm-theme-tailwindcss) tailwind plugin for extra information.

-## Troubleshoot
+# Elm & CSS Variables

-Elm doesn't always play nice with CSS variables.
+This package is based on [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) and Elm doesn't always play nice with them.
 For example, the `background` property does not appear to respect values passed through CSS variables.

 For that reason, we've included two helper functions as a workaround to this problem.
-Check `Theme.styles` and `Theme.stylesList`.
+See [Theme.styles](https://package.elm-lang.org/packages/uncover-co/elm-theme/latest/Theme#styles) and [Theme.stylesIf](https://package.elm-lang.org/packages/uncover-co/elm-theme/latest/Theme#stylesIf).